CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/08new-translation.md

   <validation step="" />

 ## Task 3: Design Translation & Transliteration Prompts in Chat Playground

+In this task, you'll use the Chat Playground to create and test translation and transliteration prompts, exploring the model's multilingual text-processing capabilities.

 1. Now click on **Playground** to go back to the chat playgorund.